AI Content Summarizers: How to Read More in Less Time Without Missing What Matters

 What Summarizers Can’t Do

-⚠️ Important: Never rely solely on AI summaries for legal documents, medical information, or financial contracts.
+⚠️ Important.
+Never rely solely on AI summaries for legal documents, medical information, or financial contracts.
 Use summaries to identify what needs closer reading, then read those sections carefully yourself.

 Not a replacement for critical reading.
 For high-stakes decisions, summaries work for initial screening, but the source material should still be read.